Asia's oil refiners rush to deal with U.S.-China trade war, looming Iran sanctions

 As part of a wave of retaliation for Friday’s U.S. tariffs, China has threatened a 25 percent duty on imports of U.S. crude.
 Meanwhile, Washington’s new sanctions against Tehran are due to kick in from November.

 That double whammy is prompting Asian refiners to move swiftly, with South Korea leading the way.
-Under Washington’s gaze, Seoul pressure has halted all orders of Iranian oil, according to sources, even as it braces from spillover effects from the U.S.-China tit-for-tat on trade.
+Under pressure from Washington, Seoul has halted all orders of Iranian oil, according to sources, even as it braces from spillover effects from the U.S.-China tit-for-tat on trade.

-“As South Korea’s economy heavily relies on trade, it won’t be good for South Korea if the global economic slowdown happens because of a trade dispute between U.S and China,” said Lee Dal-seok, senior researcher at the Korea Energy Economic Institute.
+“As South Korea’s economy heavily relies on trade, it won’t be good for South Korea if the global economic slowdown happens because of a trade dispute between U.S and China,” said Lee Dal-seok, senior researcher at the Korea Energy Economic Institute (KEEI).

 In China, state media slammed U.S. President Donald Trump’s government as a “gang of hoodlums”, with officials vowing retaliation.
 Standing in the line of fire are U.S. crude supplies to China, which have surged from virtually zero before 2017 to 400,000 barrels per day (bpd) in July.

-Although just 5 percent of China’s overall crude imports, these supplies are worth $1 billion a month at current prices - a figure that seems certain to fall.
+Although just 5 percent of China’s overall crude imports, these supplies are worth $1 billion a month at current prices - a figure that seems certain to fall should a duty be implemented.

+U.S. crude oil is not on the list of 545 products the Chinese government has said it would immediately retaliate with in response to American duties.

+However, crude oil is listed as a U.S. product that will receive an import tariff at an unspecified later date.

 “The Chinese have to do the tit-for-tat, they have to retaliate,” said John Driscoll, director of consultancy JTD Energy, adding that cutting U.S. crude imports was a means “of retaliating (against) the U.S. in a very substantial way”.

-In an early sign of future times, an executive from China’s Dongming Petrochemical Group, an independent refiner from Shandong province, said his refinery had already cancelled U.S. crude orders.
+In an early sign of future times, an executive from China’s Dongming Petrochemical Group, an independent refiner from Shandong province, said his refinery had already canceled U.S. crude orders.

 JTD Energy’s Driscoll said China may even replace American oil with crude from Iran.
 “They (Chinese importers) are not going to be intimidated, or swayed by U.S. sanctions,” he said.